RohanDebroy/heroku-buildpack-wkhtmltopdf/README.md

 - Downloads wkhtmltopdf binaries from [wkhtmltopdf.org](http://wkhtmltopdf.org)
 - It doesnot add new environment variables or shell scripts.
 - Tested on `heroku-22`, `heroku-20` and `heroku-18`stack images.
-- Added ability to specify custom or latest wkhtmltopdf package through [Aptfile](#aptfile).
+- It allows you to specify a custom or the latest version of wkhtmltopdf package for your app on Heroku.
+[Aptfile](#aptfile).

 ## Getting Started <a name = "getting_started"></a>
 Just add the buildpack to your heroku app by executing: